ricksoliveira/Semester_4_Snack_Bar_Project/README.md

-# Semestre_4_Projeto_Lanchonete
+# Semestre_4_Snack_Bar_Project
-Front e Backend em JavaScript de um site de pedidos de lanches
+HTML/CSS Frontend and JavaScript Backend of a homepage of a snack ordering website

-Regras de Negócio:
+Business Rules:

-- Valor de cada Lanche → R$ 10,00
+- Price of each sandwich → R$ 10,00
-- Valor de cada adicional → R$ 2,50
+- Price of each sides → R$ 2,50
-- Valor de cada bebida → R$ 4,00
+- Price of each drink → R$ 4,00
-- Se gelada →  + R$ 1,00
+- If drink is cold →  plus R$ 1,00

-Funções:
+Buttons / Functions:

-- Novo Pedido → Gera um número aleatório de 1 a 10000 atribui ao campo Código do Pedido e habilita os campos para edição
+- Novo Pedido (New Order) → Generates a random number from 1 to 10000, sets it to the Order Code field and enables the fields for editing
-- Salvar Pedido → Cria um objeto e adiciona os dados do pedido
+- Salvar Pedido (Save Order) → Creates an object and add to its atributes the order data
-- Fechar Pedido → Concatena as informações dos campos na textarea Pedido
+- Fechar Pedido (Close Order) → Concatenates the value of each field in the Order (Pedido Atual) textarea
-- Imprimir Cupom → Imprime um documento pdf com as informações do Pedido
+- Imprimir Cupom (Print Coupon) → Prints a pdf document with the current Order information
-- Limpar Campos → Reseta o formulário/limpa todos os campos
+- Limpar Campos (Clear Fields) → Resets the forms / clear all fields
-- Imprimir Todos os Pedidos → Imprime o vetor de objetos com todos os pedidos salvos
+- Imprimir Todos os Pedidos (Print all Orders) → Prints a pdf document with all the Orders objects created so far
-- Sair → fecha a janela
+- Sair (Exit) → Closes the window